raspberrypilearning/install-raspberry-pi-desktop/en/step_4.md

-## Create USB Drive Installer
+## Create USB drive installer

---- task ---
+The USB drive which will hold all the installation files required to setup your computer with Raspbian.

+**Warning:** this will delete all of the data on your USB drive, if you need any files on it make sure you have made a backup.

-Insert your USB drive into your computer.
++ Insert the USB drive into your computer.

---- /task ---

---- task ---

-Open Etcher
++ Open [etcher.io](https://etcher.io/) to write the Raspberry Pi Desktop installation to the USB drive

 --- collapse ---